ConociendoAlmasMenosHastiadas/csv_combiner/README.md

 # csv_combiner

-A tool to combine CSV, TSV, and other delimited data files with flexible options for handling duplicates and missing data.
+A tool to combine CSV, TSV, and other delimited data files with flexible options for handling duplicates and missing data. .exe found in [releases](https://github.com/yourusername/csv_combiner/releases)

 ## Overview